Spectacular Culinary Experiences: Places To Eat In Singapore!

 #7 Yu Cuisine, Marina Bay Sands

 If the words ‘Chinese cuisine’ tempt you with images of melt-in-your-mouth delicacies infused with authentic Cantonese flavours, then a trip to Yu Cuisine must not be missed!
 This lovely restaurant sits quietly in the far western side of Marina Bay Sands, and attracts visitors with its contemporary blue and silver décor that radiate a beautiful underwater theme.
 Fish and bubble motifs further accentuate its interiors; but the star attraction here is the tantalizing food, undoubtedly!
 This restaurant also has a champagne bar that offers spectacular views of Marina Bay, while you indulge in your favourite drink.
-To sum it up, Yu Cuisine ensures your dinning affair is not something you will keep quiet about!
+To sum it up, Yu Cuisine is is one of the best places to eat in Singapore that ensures your dinning affair is not something you will keep quiet about!

 Must Try: The restaurant’s signature dishes like Hong Kong Aberdeen Chilli Crab, Pepper Crab and Butter Cream King Prawns.
 The Dinosaur Rice Roll, Roasted Pork, and Signature Golden Lava Custard Bun are also excellent choices!